apache/ignite-3/modules/platforms/dotnet/README.md

 ### Mapping SQL Results to User Types

-By default, SQL results are returned as `IIgniteTuple` instances.
-This interface provides access to raw data by column name or index (see example above).

-To map SQL results to user types and access data in a strongly-typed manner, use generic `ExecuteAsync<T>` overload:
+SQL results can be mapped to user types using `ExecuteAsync<T>` method.
+This is cleaner and more efficient than `IIgniteTuple` approach above

 ```cs
 await using var resultSet = await client.Sql.ExecuteAsync<Person>(null, "SELECT Name FROM Person");